kpalmberg/github-actions-poc/README.md

 # About

-Primarly I've worked with Azure DevOps pipelines.
-This repository is for testing out and learning more about GitHub actions and how
+I have extensive experience with Azure DevOps YAML pipelines.
+This repository is intended for learning about GitHub Actions and how it differs compared to Azure DevOps pipelines and other CI/CD tools.

 ## Linter